-I’m Diane Spear, a psychotherapist and licensed clinical social worker in the Union Square area of Manhattan.
+I’m Diane Spear, a psychotherapist and licensed clinical social worker in the Union Square/East Village area of Manhattan.
 I’ve been in private practice since 1995, with a Master’s Degree in Clinical Social Work from New York University and a certificate from the Institute for Developmental Psychotherapy.

 My Approach As a Psychotherapist

-I provide individual, couples, and group therapy for older adolescents through older adults with a wide range of emotional and life problems.
+I provide individual and couples therapy for older adolescents up through older adults with a wide range of emotional and life problems.
 My interactive, reality-based approach emphasizes forming a trusting relationship to uncover and understand the positive and negative factors from your past that shape your life today.

 My style incorporates active and compassionate listening, collaborative exploration, and a ready sense of humor.
 This style allows people to feel comfortable working in person with me, as well as by Skype and phone.
 My patients live in the tri-state area, as well as throughout the world.
 I look forward to working with you.

 Before starting my full-time private practice, I worked at New York City Employee Assistance Program.
 As an EAP counselor I provided assessment, referral, and advocacy for voluntary and mandated city employees from forty NYC agencies.
-The issues employees sought help for included chemical dependency, domestic violence, mental and physical illness (including HIV/AIDS), job, bereavement, relationship, retirement, financial, stepfamily, parenting, and eldercare.
+The issues employees sought help for included substance use disorder, domestic violence, mental and physical illness (including HIV/AIDS), job, bereavement, relationship, retirement, financial, stepfamily, parenting, and eldercare.
 After 9/11, I consulted with NYC agencies, corporations, and national Employee Assistance Programs (EAPs).
 I conducted workshops, ran groups, and met with individuals to help NYC employees deal with the traumatic events.
 I continue to consult with national EAPs and small businesses to help employees in New York City with the issues that interfere with satisfaction in their professional and personal lives.

 I’ve developed and presented talks and workshops on topics including the following: